Heat Transfer Shape Optimization: Stability and Non-Optimality of the Ball: Introduction

 where $\Omega^{\sharp}$ denotes the ball centered at the origin with the same volume as that of $\Omega$.
 More recently, Bucur-Giacomini \cite{Bucur} and Alvino-Nitsch-Trombetti \cite{AN} established this same optimality property of balls in Robin problems.
 They proved that for all constant $\beta>0$, the balls always minimize $J_{\beta}^{1}(\cdot)$ among domains with fixed volume.
 That is,

 Inequalities \eqref{eq:SV} and \eqref{eq:BG} demonstrate that in both heat conduction and heat convection models, with a uniformly distributed heat source (i.e., $f$ is a positive constant) and a fixed volume of the thermal body, the total heat is maximized when the shape is round.
-This raises the question of whether similar isoperimetric results apply when the heat source f decreases radially.
+This raises the question of whether similar isoperimetric results apply when the heat source $f$ decreases radially.

 This question is rather natural from the physical point of view, since the radially decreasing $f$ models heat sources centered at a single point with intensity diminishing outward——a common scenario in many thermal design problems.
-For such a heat source, a crucial question is to determine the optimal shape and the position of the center of the source to maximize the total heat.
+For such a heat source, a crucial question is to determine the optimal shape and the position of the center of the source to maximize the total heat inside the thermal body.
 When the volume of the thermal body is fixed, it is reasonable to expect that for a point heat source located at the origin, the total heat \eqref{average-heat} is maximized when the domain is as close as possible to the heat source.
-The most natural choice, which is also from the mathematical taste in view of \eqref{eq:SV} and \eqref{eq:BG}, is to choose the domain to be a ball and place the center of the radially decreasing heat source at the center of the ball.
+The most natural choice, which is also from the mathematical taste in view of \eqref{eq:SV} and \eqref{eq:BG}, is to choose the thermal body to be a ball and place the center of the radially decreasing heat source at the center of the ball.

-For Dirichlet conditions, this intuition is indeed correct, which can be easily obtained as applications of the maximum principle and the classical Talenti's pointwise comparison result \cite{Talenti} for Dirichlet boundary conditions, see Proposition \ref{thm:global}.
+For Dirichlet conditions, this intuition is indeed correct, which can be easily obtained as applications of the maximum principle and the classical Talenti's pointwise comparison result \cite{Talenti} for Dirichlet boundary conditions, see Proposition \ref{thm:global} below in this paper.

 However, an interesting and somewhat counterintuitive phenomenon arises in the Robin boundary conditions: even when the domain is a ball centered at the maximal point of the radially decreasing function $f$, we can show that it may even fail to be a local maximizer of the total heat (i.e. the local minimizer of $J_{\beta}^{f}(\Omega)$).